kamil-kw/Rocky_Paperusus_Scissorro/readme.md

 * **All pages:**

-During the first days of the project I did use different pictures for positioning and building game logic, however I changed it later to specially designed for this game characters.
+    * Characters - during the first days of the project I did use different pictures for positioning and building game logic, however I changed it later to specially designed and created for this game characters.
+    * Game rules added to first page as adviced by my Mentor Marcel Mulders, reveal after pressing button
+    * Lost & win page image changed due to issues with performance and best practice discovered by Lighthouse test - created own mp4 to be displayed
+    * Zoom (text and characters) added to page to improve interactivity and UX

 [Back to Table Of Content](#tableOfContents)